PLyczkowski/rRMB/README.md

 ---

-Feel free to grab any tasks in the issue tracker without anyone assigned.
+Feel free to claim any tasks in the issue tracker without anyone assigned.